mikeymascatu/RoboC2-Klipper/README.md

 Download the printer.cfg and upload it into MailSail

-Uncomment the comands with CUSTOMIZE BEFORE USING above them Set the values to what you need.
+Uncomment the comands with CUSTOMIZE BEFORE USING above them.
+Set the values to what you need.

 ### *Install Klipperscreen*
 Use KIAUH again to install KlipperScreen.

 [Set your Probe Offset:](https://www.klipper3d.org/Probe_Calibrate.html)

+Make sure you [Calibrate Mesh](https://www.klipper3d.org/Bed_Mesh.html?h=mesh#adaptive-meshes) and [Pressure Advance](https://www.klipper3d.org/Pressure_Advance.html?h=press)

+That should be everything that's specific to the Robo C2